Overflow incontinence

 Overflow incontinence is a concept of urinary incontinence, characterized by the involuntary release of urine from an overfull urinary bladder, often in the absence of any urge to urinate.
 This condition occurs in people who have a blockage of the bladder outlet (benign prostatic hyperplasia, prostate cancer, or narrowing of the urethra), or when the muscle that expels urine from the bladder is too weak to empty the bladder normally.
 Overflow incontinence may also be a side effect of certain medications.

+The term overflow incontinence is also used in fecal incontinence, and refers to the situation where there is a large mass of feces in the rectum (fecal loading), which may become hardened (fecal impaction).
+Liquid stool elements can pass around the obstruction, leading to incontinence.

 Causes

 Lesions affecting sacral segments or peripheral autonomic fibres result in atonic bladder with loss of sphincteric coordination.
 This results in loss of detrusor contraction, difficulty in initiating micturition and overflow incontinence.
 Anticholinergic side effects of certain medications (for example, certain antipsychotics and antidepressants) may cause urinary retention which may lead to overflow incontinence.
 Alpha-adrenergic agonists may cause urinary retention by stimulating the contraction of the urethral sphincter.
 Calcium channel blockers may decrease the contractility of the smooth muscle tissue in the urinary bladder, causing urinary retention with overflow incontinence.
 Epidural anesthesia and delivery also can cause the overflow incontinence.